-5ErIRL Serial RS-232 interface parameters menu
+Serial RS-232 interface parameters menu

 The serial interface parameters menu contains parameters which determine the operation of the serial interface.
-These controls only apply to baths fitted with the serial interface.
 The parameters in the menu are - BAUD rate, sample period, duplex mode, and linefeed.

-9.12.1 Baud Rate
+8.9.1 Baud Rate